Last Updated: February 1, 2023

 We collect your Personal Data through a variety of methods: either you provide it to us directly, we collect it from external sources, or we collect it by using automated means.

 You may give us information about you by filling in forms on our Sites or through our app or by corresponding with us by phone, email or otherwise.
-This includes information you provide when you register to use the Services and when you report a problem with the Sites or with our app.
+This includes but is not limited to the following information:

 With regard to each of your visits to our Sites or our app we automatically collect the following information: